-Persons operating a University vehicle, cart, or ATV will report any damage that happens to the vehicle while in their operation, care, custody, or control.
-Damage may occur for a number of reasons, but prompt reporting is essential.
-Likewise, if a vehicle is found to be in need of repair or attention, it should be reported to the Assistant Director of Facilities, Fitness, and Transport.
-The operator will inspect their vehicle before use, and report any vehicle they find needs attention, repair, or they believe needs to be inspected for safety compliance.
+Persons operating a University vehicle, cart, or ATV will report any damage that happens to the vehicle while in their operation care, custody, or control.
+Damage may occur for a number of reasons (such as parking lot cart or windshield damage by rock) but prompt reporting is essential.
+The operator will inspect the vehicle before use and report any vehicle they find needs attention, repairs, or they believe needs to be inspected for safety compliance.